-‘Real Housewives Of New York City’ Season 11 Cast News: Who Will Bravo TV Choose To Replace Carole Radziwill?
+‘Real Housewives Of New York City’ Season 11 Cast News: Who Will Bravo TV Chose To Replace Carole Radziwill?

 Bravo TV producers are reportedly on the hunt for a new cast member as The Real Housewives of New York City prepares for the start of production on their upcoming 11th season.

-According to a new report, the network has been forced to replace cast member Carole Radziwill after she made a sudden exit after Season 10 and is planning to do so with a young new star — not with rumored returnee Jill Zarin.
+According to a new report, the network has been forced to replace cast member Carole Radziwill after she made a sudden exit after Season 10 and are planning to do so with a young new star — not with rumored returnee Jill Zarin.

 On September 4, All About the Real Housewives shared a report, claiming Shira Weiss and her website Shira’s Got the Scoop have revealed producers will not be entertaining a potential return from Zarin, despite the ongoing rumors regarding the possibility.